DigitalTwin/steam-turbine-tutorial/documentation/Step-2.md

 <img src="images/step2-01.jpg" width="664" height="431" />

 Step 2 focuses on how Digital Twin models and analytics are built, deployed, and run.
 Digital Twin models and analytics will be run via REST endpoints.
-In most cases, these models and analytics will be deployed to an instance of a[* Predix Analytic Catalog *](https://predix-io-dev.grc-apps.svc.ice.ge.com/services/service.html?id=1187)or an instance of a [*Predix Analytic Runtime*](https://predix-io-dev.grc-apps.svc.ice.ge.com/services/service.html?id=1174) and executed through a workflow orchestration (see **Step 4: Build Orchestration**).
+In most cases, these models and analytics will be deployed to an instance of a[* Predix Analytic Catalog *](https://predix-io-dev.grc-apps.svc.ice.ge.com/services/service.html?id=1187)or an instance of a [*Predix Analytic Runtime*](https://predix-io-dev.grc-apps.svc.ice.ge.com/services/service.html?id=1174) and executed through a workflow orchestration (see [Step 4](Step-4.md)).
 The Predix Analytics Catalog allows uploading models that are developed in Python, Java, or Matlab.
 For more information, refer to the Predix documentation on [*Analytic Development Process*](https://predix-io-dev.grc-apps.svc.ice.ge.com/docs/#Qd2kPYb7).

 The simple workflow: